apexatoll/aoc-cli/README.md

 All puzzles and inputs are cached in aoc-cli on a per-user basis.
 This means that if you have previously initialised this day under the same alias before, your puzzle and input will be transferred from the cache locally rather than downloading from the aoc server.

+NB: if you wish to add a prefix to your day subdirectory names, you can add `day_dir_prefix=>$prefix` to your config file

 ## Solving Puzzles